 Heidi was also perceived as being significantly less likeable and worthy of being hired than Howard, as well as more selfish.

-Further studies and surveys also confirm that we have set ideas around the roles males/females should and shouldn't be doing.
+Further studies and surveys also confirm that we have set ideas around the roles men/women should and shouldn't be doing.

 According to a European Commission survey, although 84% of participants believed that gender equality was important (including 80% of men), the survey also showed that more than one third of Europeans think that men are more ambitious than women (35%).

-Why training doesn’t work - a quick look at the evidence
+Why unconscious bias training doesn’t work - a quick look at the evidence

 A meta-analysis of 426 studies found that while there was a reduction in bias immediately after training, this disappeared after about 8 weeks.